Provision of fodder and aerial fodder drops in natural disasters

 Fodder drops are expensive and depending on the size and scale of the natural disaster, may not always be feasible.

 The Queensland Government together with industry representative groups AgForce, Pork Queensland and Queensland Dairyfarmers' Organisation help coordinate fodder drops for primary producers during natural disaster situations.

-Funding under Natural Disaster Relief and Recovery Arrangements (NDRRA)
+Funding under Disaster Recovery Funding Arrangements (DRFA)

 Key principles for fodder drops

 The key principles for the provision of fodder and aerial fodder drops are: